adhish-58/cs_capstone/README.md

 Run the program:

-Create a new directory with a ll .r files.
-MAke sure the database files are also in the same directory.
+Create a new directory with all .r files.
+Make sure the database files are also in the same directory.

-Open new project as this directory in rstudio
+Open new project as 'this' directory in rstudio.

-NAvigate to app.r and click runApp button on the top right hand corner of the editor or just type runApp() in the RStudio console.
+Navigate to app.r and click runApp button on the top right hand corner of the editor or just type runApp() in the RStudio console.